kalviumcommunity/Genimate/README.md

 ### Top P
 **How it's used:** Top P, also known as nucleus sampling, is a method for controlling the randomness of the LLM's output.
 It works by selecting from the smallest set of tokens whose cumulative probability exceeds a certain threshold (p).
 This allows for more dynamic control over the number of tokens considered at each step.
 In the `manimgen` service, `top_p` can be configured in the `/api/v1/generate` endpoint.
 If not provided, a default value from `settings.py` is used.

+### Top K
+**How it's used:** Top K is another method for controlling the randomness of the LLM's output.
+It works by restricting the model to select from a fixed number (k) of the most likely next tokens.
+A value of 0 for `top_k` disables this feature.
+In the `manimgen` service, `top_k` can be configured in the `/api/v1/generate` endpoint.
+If not provided, a default value from `settings.py` is used.